Shared parental leave – Nuts and bolts and top tips

 Yes.
 Statutory maternity pay (SMP) is available to female employees from the 11th week before the expected week of birth or the actual birth if earlier.
-It is paid for 39 weeks (the maternity pay period – MPP) with the first 6 weeks being at 90% of pay (and then either the flat rate of £139.58 or 90 per cent if this is lower for the remaining 33 weeks.
-But, only 37 weeks is available for ShPP as the mother must take the first 2 weeks after the birth.
-Women who do not qualify for SMP will often qualify for maternity allowance which is paid at £139.58 or 90 per cent of average earnings if this is lower.
+It is paid for 39 weeks (the maternity pay period – MPP) with the first 6 weeks being at 90% of pay (and then either the flat rate of £145.18 (as at April 2018) or 90% if this is lower, for the remaining 33 weeks.
+But only 37 weeks (or less) are available for ShPP as the mother must take the first 2 weeks after the birth.
+Women who do not qualify for SMP will often qualify for maternity allowance which is paid at £145.18 (as at April 2018) or 90% of average earnings if this is lower.

 What must the mother do to transfer her SMP or maternity allowance?

 It is not enough for the mother to return to work.
 To create entitlement to ShPP the mother must cut short her MPP or MA pay period with a curtailment notice , giving 8 weeks’ notice.
 She can serve a curtailment notice after she has returned to work.

 ShPP is the same as the flat rate for statutory maternity pay and maternity allowance.
 From 6 April 2018 to 5 April 2019 it is £145.18 a week or 90% of an employee’s average weekly earnings, whichever is lower.

 Is there a minimum earnings test for shared parental pay?